pigasus00/WeatherPredict-NodeRed/README.md

 # WeatherPredict-NodeRed
-This Node-RED project gather weather information from an API to display data such as temperature, humidity, wind speed, wind direction.
+This Node-RED project appears to gather weather information from an API to display data such as temperature, humidity, wind speed, wind direction, cloud cover, and sunrise and sunset times.
+It also includes a form component to set certain global input parameters and some functions to process the information.
+There are specific nodes to display data like maximum and minimum temperatures, as well as to assess if "it's time for the beach," likely based on the weather conditions.